Know how in the Knowledge Economy

 BACKSTAGE ECONOMY When will administrative bodies start to administer and government bodies, govern?
 The South African Roadies Assocciation lead the way.
 And the Industry is left to follow in its wake where organisations such as Black Major and Akum Agency show a new energy.

 The internet created a levelling factor.
 New technology provided impetus for all voices to communicate with one another on a “peer to peer” basis.
 When the musician takes responsibility for his / her finances in a transparent and accountable way, government will take note and do the same.
 This will change the terrible top down abuse.
 The system will be overturned by transparency and accountability.
 All claims of authenticity and rights to presentation will revert to natural people.
-We will present ourselves... and administrative bodies will merely administer and givernment, govern ...
+When as natural people we can present ourselves, administrative bodies will be forced to merely administer and government, govern:

 FINE ARTS & ENVIRONMENT